 University of Indianapolis

 The University of Indianapolis’s School of Psychological Services features a Master of Arts (MA) in Clinical Psychology with graduate students permitted to concentrate in one of four areas, including foundational psychology, research psychology, mental health counseling, and addictions counseling.
 The mental health counseling and addictions counseling tracks feature an additional specialty in child and adolescence.
 Each track has different requirements for graduation.
 Foundational psychology requires 48 credits; research psychology majors must complete 54 credits while mental health counseling students undertake 60 credits and addictions counseling finish 66 credits.
 Only the research concentration requires a thesis, although all psychology graduate students must complete a practicum.

 Indiana State University

 Indiana State University awards both the Master of Arts (MA) in Psychology and the Master of Science (MS) in Psychology and prepares students to continue on to doctoral studies.
-As a result, the psychology programs place a strong emphasis on social psychology, cognitive psychology, and biopsychology.
+As a result, these psychology programs place a strong emphasis on social psychology, cognitive psychology, and biopsychology.
 Students pursuing an MS must complete a major project to fulfill degree requirements, but unlike MA students, are not required to offer a defense of the project.
 The 32 credit program generally takes between one and a half and two years to complete, although some students have finished in a year.
-All psychology students must successfully pass foundations of psychological research and advanced statistics.
+All psychology students must successfully pass courses in the foundations of psychological research and advanced statistics.
 MA students must also complete a thesis.